|

 Malaysia

 Sipadan Island (off the coast of Sabah) is famous for its sheer coral walls dropping over 600 metres (2,000 feet) deep.
-It is also notable for its large schools of barracuda and bumphead parrotfish.
+From what we hear, it’s particularly famed for its large schools of barracuda and bumphead parrotfish, as well as sightings of sea turtles, manta rays and sharks.

 The protected marine park around Pulau Redang boasts healthy coral gardens teeming with fish, plus giant clams and cuttlefish.
 Wreck diving is popular at sites like the HMS Prince of Wales and HMS Repulse, both of which date from World War II.

-Also off the east coast of Peninsular Malaysia (but further south) lies Pulau Tenggol, notable for its healthy coral reefs.
+Also off the east coast of Peninsular Malaysia (but further south) lies Pulau Tenggol, where whale sharks make occasional appearances.

 For more information, check out 7 of the best places to dive in Malaysia + eco-friendly places to stay.